s0/tools-snap-service/README.md

 ⚠️ **NOTE: this file MUST be valid JSON!** That means double-quoted strings and no trailing commas.

-⚠️ **NOTE: do not upload anything except SVG.** At the present time this is the only filetype we accept.
+⚠️ **NOTE: do not upload anything except SVG.** At the present time SVG is the only filetype we accept.

 Once your PR has been deployed, you can activate your logo on PDF Snaps using the `logo` parameter (see [API](#api)) and the value you entered into `logos/_list.json`.